 What is Special Event Server?

-The Special Event Server (SES) course is British Columbia's mandatory self-study course for serving alcohol at Special Occasion Licensed events.
+The Special Event Server (SES) course is British Columbia's mandatory self-study course for serving alcohol at special events.
 The course provides information on legal responsibilities and effective techniques for recognizing intoxication and preventing problems related to over-service.
 The SES course is administered by go2HR - BC's tourism industry human resource association.

 Who Needs the Special Event Server Certificate?

-All servers both paid and unpaid serving at Special Occasion Licensed events must be SES-certified regardless of the number of event attendees.
-Managers and Special Occasion License holders for events with less than 500 people are also required to take the SES course.
+All servers both paid and unpaid serving at special events must be SES-certified regardless of the number of event attendees.
+Managers and Special Event Permit holders for events with less than 500 people are also required to take the SES course.
 For anyone currently holding a valid Serving It Right Certification there is no need to also complete the SES course.